neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 root@a28d273819ea:/ pip install keras theano
 ```

-Navigate to the home directory and create a *.theanorc* file.
+Navigate to the home directory and create the file .theanorc.
 This will instruct Theano to use the GPU.

 ```bash
 root@a28d273819ea:/ cd
 root@a28d273819ea:# vim .theanorc
 ```

-Paste the following into *.theanorc*:
+Paste the following into .theanorc:

 ```bash
 [global]